sgrasdal/RepData_PeerAssessment1/PA1_template.md

 of associated `interval` value, these 0 values are removed from the histogram of total number of steps taken each day.

+Additionally there is less of a negative skew.
+The median and mean match now whereas before the median was higher than the mean indicating that there were values "pulling" the mean score lower.

 ## Are there differences in activity patterns between weekdays and weekends?
-First, let's find the day of the week for each measurement in the dataset.
-In this part, we use the dataset with the filled-in values.
+First, we have to identify the days of the week for each datapoint.
+In this part, we use the dataset with the filled-in values because it is more representative of reality.

 ```r